blues/app-accelerators/parking-lot-help-request/README.md

 1. Inside Settings, change the Fleet name input to something more useful (like "Lot L" or "Floor 3" for all devices in that particular lot)
 ![How to rename a fleet name in Notehub](images/readme-notehub-fleet-names.png)

-1. Then click on the **Devices** link to see all the devices associated with that Notehub project, and update the fleet that device is assigned to by using the dropdown.
+1. Then click on the **Devices** link to see all the devices associated with that Notehub project.
+1. Double-click the device you're currently configuring.
+1. Update the fleet that device is assigned to by using the dropdown.
 ![Assign device to particular fleet in Notehub](images/readme-notehub-device-to-fleet.png)

 1. You can also rename the device from this page if you need to update its parking spot number in the same way.

-With this your Notehub backend is fully configured, and you’re ready to start setting up your Notecard.
+With this, your Notehub backend is fully configured, and you’re ready to start setting up your Notecard.

 ## Notecard Firmware

 This is a "host-free" project because the _Notecard itself_ can be configured to send notes to Notehub when the button is pressed.
 It may sound simple, but this is a pretty big deal.
-Typically, a host microcontroller is necessary to process logic like when a button is tapped something else (sending a note to Notehub) needs to happen, the fact that Notecard can do this without a host means big savings in terms of necessary hardware and necessary power the device needs to do its job (microcontrollers tend to be resource intensive).
+Typically, a host microcontroller is necessary to process logic like "when a button is tapped something else (sending a note to Notehub) needs to happen."
+The fact that Notecard can do this without a host means big savings in terms of necessary hardware and necessary power-usage the device needs (microcontrollers tend to be resource intensive).

 To set up the Notecard, refer to the [`README.md`](firmware/README.md) file in this project's `firmware` folder for full instructions under the [**Configure the Notecard**](firmware/README.md#configure-the-notecard) section.